-Two things will happen when burning the first few fires; the paint cures and the internal components of the stove are conditioned.
+Two things happen when burning the first few fires; the paint cures and the internal components are conditioned.
 As the paint cures, some of the chemicals vaporize.
-The vapors are not poisonous, but they do smell bad.
-Fresh paint fumes can also cause false alarms in smoke detectors.
+The vapors are not poisonous, but they smell bad.
+Fresh paint fumes can also trigger false alarms in smoke detectors.
+When lighting the heater for the first few times, it may be wise to open doors and windows to ventilate the house.

-So, when lighting the stove, be prepared by opening doors or windows to ventilate the house.
-Burn one or two small fires to begin the curing and conditioning process.
+Burn two or three small fires to begin the curing and conditioning process.
 Then build bigger and hotter fires until there is no longer paint smell from the stove.

-As hotter and hotter fires are burnt, more of the painted surfaces reach the curing temperature of the paint.
-The smell of curing paint does not disappear until one or two very hot fires have been burnt.
+As hotter and hotter fires are burned, more of the painted surfaces reach the curing temperature of the paint.
+The smell of curing paint does not disappear until one or two very hot fires have been burned.